-BSG Ecology works with a range of clients involved in delivering residential housing schemes, commercial development, such as business parks, new school and university campuses, care homes, large mixed-used developments.
+BSG Ecology works with a broad cross section of clients involved in delivering residential housing, commercial development, and large mixed-used developments.
 We work with clients to deliver a range of schemes from small single unit developments through to major urban extensions.

-This often involves a large scale change to the landscape and land use from, for example, brownfield or agricultural habitats which can involve resolving complex ecological issues.
-BSG Ecology works closely with the client team to retain and integrate valued biodiversity assets into the development.
-We have a detailed understanding of legislation and good practice guidance, requirements for mitigation including protected species licencing and Public Inquiry expert witness experience.
-This means that we can effectively scope likely survey requirements to ensure that ecology work is appropriate and proportionate to the effects of the scheme.
+We have a proven understanding of legislation and good practice guidance, requirements for mitigation including protected species licencing and Public Inquiry expert witness experience.
+This means that we can effectively scope likely survey requirements to ensure that ecology work is appropriate and proportionate to the likely effects of the scheme.